20jasper/budget-tracker/README.md

 **Tech used:** HTML, CSS, JavaScript, Node.js, MongoDB, EJS, express

 This project was built by [@bycarlosgamez](https://github.com/bycarlosgamez), [@TCHProductions](https://github.com/TCHProductions), [@NPMaiorano](https://github.com/NPMaiorano), [@devd00](https://github.com/devd00), and [@20jasper](https://github.com/20jasper) from the 100Devs Agency using HTML, CSS and JS on the front end.
-Node.js was used for the backend language and all of the information was stored in MongoDB.
-This project was built with the MVC paradigm to maximize organization.
+Node.js, Express, EJS was used for the backend with the MVC paradigm, and all of the user and expense information was stored in MongoDB.

 ## Optimizations